arathee2/EIP-4/assignment-5/readme.md

 # summary

-Trained weights of VGGNet from scratch for 50 epochs using cyclic LR.
+Trained weights of VGGNet from scratch using cyclic LR.
 All metrics are mentioned below.
+Google Colab was either crashing or getting disconnected after 50 epochs which is why I trained it for 50 epochs.

 # metrics